The 10 Most Common Plumbing Problems Experienced by Edmonton Homeowners

 How Can I Prevent Corrosion On Pipes?

-If you have leaks in your pipes, this is not just a plumbing problem, but one that can lead to other costly repairs.
+If you have leaks in your pipes, this is not just a plumbing problems, but one that can lead to other costly repairs.
 Leaks can lead to damages in your drywall, carpeting and can lead to mold.
 All that in addition to unnecessarily running up the cost of water.
 The possible reasons for leaking pipes are improper installation or corrosion caused by mineral deposits.

 Making the effort to prevent corrosion is important as it could save you from emergency repairs down the line.
 Many factors can lead to rusting such as: